paced/wagisus/generators/app/templates/README.md

 5. Optionally, set up a custom domain in Google App Engine.

 That's it, hopefully.
 Please raise an issue if this seems wrong.

+## Required Project Changes

+These must be done manually for the application to work properly.

+1. Add favicons as required: `static/favicon.ico`, `static/favicon-16x16.png`, and `static/favicon-32x32.png`.
+2. Add `assets/images/site-image.png` or whatever social image file you pointed to in generation.

+### Optional Project Changes

+1. Edit security middleware.
+2. Edit `robots.txt`.
+3. Edit the CI/CD script.